Pidgeot/python-lnp/readme.rst

 Mods
 ----
-This folder contains mods, consisting of a modified raw folder.
-They use the same reduced format for raws as graphics packs.
+This folder contains mods for Dwarf Fortress, in the form of changes to the defining raws (which define the content DF uses).
+Mods use the same reduced format for raws as graphics packs.

 Keybinds
 --------